 Jackson Flats is a group camping facility located next to beautiful Grassy Hollow Visitor Center, which holds numerous nature programs, hikes and activities on Saturdays during the summer.
 The peaceful setting, in the Angeles National Forest, is a short drive northeast of the bustling Los Angeles metropolitan area.

 Each site is equipped with large picnic tables, a campfire circle, grills and bear-proof food storage lockers.
-There is no water on site.
-Please bring all the water you will need for your stay.

 At an elevation 7,500 feet, Jackson Flats sits in grassy spaces among groves of pine and fir trees, with average summer daytime temperatures in the low 80s.
 Nights are cool.